Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: Assumptions, notation, and statement of the results

 \subsection{Organization of the paper}

-The organization of this paper closely follows that of the companion paper \cite{Risler_globalBehaviour_2016} where the parabolic case is treated. \begin{itemize} \item The next \cref{sec:preliminaries} is devoted to some preliminaries (existence of solutions, asymptotic compactness, preliminary computations on spatially localized functionals, notation). \item Proof of \cref{thm:1} is mainly based on two propositions: \cref{prop:inv_cv,prop:relax}. \Cref{prop:inv_cv} ``invasion implies convergence'' is the main step and is proved in \vref{sec:inv_impl_cv}. \Cref{prop:relax} ``non-invasion implies relaxation'' is proved in \vref{sec:inv_relax_dich}. \item These two propositions are combined together in \vref{sec:proof_thm_1}, where the proof of \cref{thm:1} is completed. \item \Vref{sec:asympt_patt_center} is devoted to some explanations for the lack of precise description of the asymptotic behaviour of the solution in the ``center'' area, behind (between) the terraces of fronts travelling to the right and to the left. \item Finally, elementary properties of the profiles of travelling fronts are recalled in \vref{sec:prop_stand_trav}. \end{itemize}
+The organization of this paper closely follows that of the companion paper \cite{Risler_globalBehaviour_2016} where the parabolic case is treated. \begin{itemize} \item The next \cref{sec:preliminaries} is devoted to some preliminaries (existence of solutions, asymptotic compactness, preliminary computations on spatially localized functionals, notation). \item The main step in the proof of \cref{thm:1} is \cref{prop:inv_cv} ``invasion implies convergence'' which is proved in \cref{sec:inv_impl_cv} (this \namecref{sec:inv_impl_cv} takes a large part of the paper).
+This proves the approach towards the terraces of bistable fronts travelling to the left and to the right. \item The relaxation behind these terraces of bistable travelling fronts is pursued in \cref{sec:no_inv_implies_relax,sec:convergence}. \item Finally, combining all these results, the proofs of \cref{thm:1,prop:resid_asympt_energy} are combined together in \cref{sec:proof_thm_1}. \item Elementary properties of the profiles of travelling fronts are recalled in \cref{sec:prop_stand_trav}. \end{itemize}